Google Maps Leads About 100 Drivers Into A 'Muddy Mess' In Colorado

 Days of rain had created a "muddy mess of a field," she added.
 Car after car drove in and got stuck.

 Monsees had four-wheel drive, so she could eventually get out of the mud.
 She even picked up two other stranded people and took them with her.
-But others ended up stuck in the muck for longer.
+But others ended up stuck in the muck for a longer time.

-She tells the broadcaster that she's not upset with Google.
+She tells the broadcaster that she is not upset with Google.
 "I don't know that it's so much about Google, it's about us — that we want so badly for life to be efficient that we try to take shortcuts that aren't really necessary."

+Responding to the detour snafu, Google said the road was not marked as private.

-Google did not immediately respond to NPR's request for comment.
-In a statement to CNN, it said: "We take many factors into account when determining driving routes, including the size of the road and the directness of the route. ...
-While we always work to provide the best directions, issues can arise due to unforeseen circumstances such as weather.
+In a statement to NPR, a spokesperson said, "We take many factors into account when determining driving routes, including the size of the road and the directness of the route.
+While we always work to provide the best directions, issues can arise due to unforeseen circumstances, such as when weather conditions affect the quality of roads."

 The company added that it encourages "all drivers to follow local laws, stay attentive, and use their best judgment while driving."